Shop and Save on New York State Health Insurance

 DEHP is a plastic polymer found in a variety of products.
 It is used as a plasticizer or softener for most PVC medical devices like tubings and intravenous bags.

-The chemical influences fat creation and lipid metabolism, according author Dr. Mi-Jung Park, Department of Pediatrics, at the Inje University College of Medicine, in Seoul, South Korea.
+The chemical influences fat creation and lipid metabolism, according to author Dr. Mi-Jung Park, Department of Pediatrics, at the Inje University College of Medicine, in Seoul, South Korea.

 Phthalates have also been linked to low birth weight, testicular cancer, genital deformation, reproductive problems, and male breast enlargement.